-Sea Floor Magnetism part of Integrate:Workshops:Teaching the Methods of Geoscience:Activities
+Sea Floor Magnetism part of Integrate:Workshops and Webinars:Teaching the Methods of Geoscience:Activities

 In this guided-inquiry lesson, students investigate three factors that control the temperature of a given location (surface albedo, surface composition, and sun angle).

-Inquiry into Earth and Space Science part of Integrate:Workshops:Teaching the Methods of Geoscience:Course
+Inquiry into Earth and Space Science part of Integrate:Workshops and Webinars:Teaching the Methods of Geoscience:Course